 If a person has been using Adderall for an extended period of time, they may have developed a physical dependence on the drug.
 Once they stop taking Adderall, they may go into withdrawal.
-The following symptoms may occur:

 The severity of withdrawal depends on many factors.
 In case of severe addiction, it is essential to seek professional help, as a tapering program may be necessary.

 It is possible to overdose on Adderall, which is more likely in cases of addiction.
 Overdose occurs when a person relapses and begins using Adderall after a period of abstinence, or if it is combined with other substances of abuse, like alcohol.

 Seek immediate medical attention if you or someone you know is exhibiting one or more of these signs of Adderall overdose: